-Photocatalytic Degradation of Phenol over Carbon Nitrides Prepared by Urea and Melamine Precursors b)Corresponding author: leny.yuliati@machung.ac.id a)christyowati.primi@machung.ac.id
+Photocatalytic Degradation of Phenol over Carbon Nitrides Prepared by Urea and Melamine Precursors b)Corres 10 ding author: leny.yuliati@machung.ac.id a'christyowati.primi@machung.ac.id

-Christyowati Primi Sagita1,a) and Leny Yuliati 1,2,b)
+Christyowati Primi Sagita^{1,a)} and Leny Yuliati ^{1,2,b)}

-1)Ma Chung Research Center for Photosynthetic Pigments, Universitas Ma Chung, Malang 65151, Indonesia 2)Department of Chemistry, Faculty of Science and Technology, Universitas Ma Chung, Malang 65151, Indonesia
+0Ma Chung Research Center for Photosynthetic Pigments, Universitas Ma Chung, Malang 65151, Indonesia 2Department of Chemistry, Faculty of Science and Technology, Universitas Ma Chung, Malang 65151, Indonesia

 Abstract.
 Carbon nitride (CN) has been well-known as the photocatalyst with a favorable visible light absorption ability for environmental treatment, such as the degradation of organic pollutants.
 The use of different precursors would result in the different reaction pathways to form CN, which then could affect the properties and photocatalytic activity.
-In the present study, we used two different precursors, which were urea and melamine, to prepare the CN.
+In the 10-ent study, we used two different precursors, which were urea and melamine, to prepare the CN.
 The CN samples were characterized by diffuse reflectance ultraviolet-visible (DR UV-Vis), fluorescence, and Fourier transform infrared (FTIR) spectroscopies.
 The resulted CN products were confirmed to have different optical properties to each other.
 The CN prepared from urea has a lower absorption edge and higher bandgap energy than the CN prepared from melamine.
-The presence of C=O groups could be detected on the CN prepared by urea precursor, which led to the lower emission intensity than the CN prepared from melamine precursor.
-The CN prepared by urea gave 1.9 times higher photocatalytic activity (21.30%) than the CN prepared by melamine (11.05%) for photocatalytic degradation of phenol.
-The presence of defects in the CN prepared by urea was proposed to contribute to the photocatalytic activity.
+The presence of C=O groups could be detected on the CN prepared by urea precur 28 which led to the lower emission intensity than the CN prepared from melamine precursor.
+The (39 prepared by urea gave 1.9 times higher photocatalytic activity (21.30%) than the CN prepared by urea was proposed to contribute to the photocatalytic activity.